 Measuring clustering

 To quantify loneliness clustering and the inductive processes of loneliness, we test whether our model can replicate empirical findings.
 We assess whether any of the pathways replicates the "three degrees of influence" rule found in the body of work from Christakis and Fowler [@christakisSpreadObesityLarge2007; @christakisCollectiveDynamicsSmoking2008; @fowlerDynamicSpreadHappiness2008; @cacioppoAloneCrowdStructure2009].
-Our metric for measuring influence was the maximum degree of influence (mDOI), the largest network distance where the correlation of individuals self-organizing in the same trait is greater than zero.
+Our metric for measuring influence is the maximum degree of influence (mDOI), the largest network distance where the correlation of individuals self-organizing in the same trait is greater than zero.
 This method is derived from [@pinheiroOriginPeerInfluence2014] as this is less computationally intensive than the original methods used by [@cacioppoAloneCrowdStructure2009] and would theoretically yield the same results.
 An example of this decline in correlation over distance can be seen in Figure 3, where the Pearson correlation is calculated over the social energy of each focal individual compared to their neighbors at different distances.